Development Tools: Assemblers and Disassemblers Projects Code Resources Tools Forum

 • DASM - A cross-platform, versatile macro assembler with support for target microprocessors including 6502, 68HC11, 68705, 6803, HD6303, F8 and 6507.
 Full source-code and selected target-machine runtimes are included in the distribution package.

-• HXA - Anton Treuenfels' Hobby Cross Assembler (HXA) is a program written in the TAWK language that currently handles 6502/65C02/R65C02/W65C02S instruction sets, does macros, includes, conditional assembly, and more.
+• HXA - Anton Treuenfels' Hobby Cross Assembler (HXA) is a program written in the TAWK language.
+It currently handles 6502, 65C02/R65C02/W65C02S, and W65C816S instruction sets, does macros, includes, conditional assembly, and more.
 Its source code is available under the GNU Public License.

 • MAS65: 6502 Macro Cross Assembler - Douglas Beattie wrote this macro cross-assembler for use with his DIY-6502 homebuilt computer, and also has a version of figFORTH that support communication through the 6551 ACIA.